BrightspaceUI/core/components/tabs/README.md

 ```

 ## Tab Panels [d2l-tab-panel]
-Selecting a tab in the tab bar causes the relevant tab panel to be displayed.
+Selecting a tab in the tab bar causes the related tab panel to be displayed.
 Tab panels can contain text, form controls, rich media, or just about anything else.
 There is an optional “slot” available for related controls such as a Settings button.

 <!-- docs: demo code properties name:d2l-tab-panel sandboxTitle:'Tab Panels' display:block -->
 ```html